<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://earreverends.com/notes/playbacks-again-i-told-you-so/" />
+<link rel="alternate" type="text/html" href="https://earreverends.com/notes/small-story-of-my-life/" />

 <author>